djalbat/murmuration/README.md

 });
 ```
 In both cases, a variable length list of parameters can be passed between the `sql` and `callback` arguments.
 These replace the `?`placeholders in the SQL you provide.
-For example, if the SQL passed to the `query()` function is the the following...
+For example, if the SQL passed to the `query()` function is the following...

 ```

   SELECT * FROM `user` WHERE `username`=? and `password`=MD5(?);

 ```
-...you would call the `query()` function thus:
+...then you would call the `query()` function thus:

 ```
 const username = ... ,